 The steps at the end of the tourist strip are like one sitting in the middle of a Bryon Barton book about transportation.
 In addition to admiring the Brooklyn Bridge and watching the automobile and pedestrian traffic crossing it, there was a veritable feast of vehicles to watch including helicopters, tugboats pushing barges, speedboats (some of them with bows painted to look like sharks) and finally a replica clipper ship, which our very own Pirate King declared to be his.
 And as if in answer to his claim, the boat sailed up and docked right next to us while we munched on a tasty mix of root- beer and island-punch jelly beans.

 After we had filled up on jelly beans and the view, Tom and Karen decided it was time to head for home.
 Matt and I didn’t have a clear plan for our next move, so we happily crossed South Street to the small playground that Tommy had spied with his eagle eyes.
-While the children were delighting in the crowds of kids playing there and making new friends left and right, I got the idea that instead of dinner, we’d just have dessert and that I would take them up to Serendipity3, an Upper East Side landmark famous for its frozen hot chocolate (or frrrozen as the menu says) and ice cream sundaes, to say nothing of the kitschy gift shop and celebrity sightings.
+While the children were delighting in the crowds of kids playing there and making new friends left and right, I wish I found meeting new friends as easy as kids do because I usually have to turn to cannabis or CBD products to help ease my worries and allow me to be myself in front of new people.
+Cannabis has a different experience for everyone obviously but I found that it really helps me to loosen up and make new friends without having to worry about making fool of myself!
+Maybe an online search for websites such as Blessed CBD could help me look into different edibles like CBD capsules or gummies that could be consumed instead of pre-rolls.
+Anyway, after this, I got the idea that instead of dinner, we’d just have dessert and that I would take them up to Serendipity3, an Upper East Side landmark famous for its frozen hot chocolate (or frrrozen as the menu says) and ice cream sundaes, to say nothing of the kitschy gift shop and celebrity sightings.
 (I had my own brush with glory there when I was 16 and ran directly into Bryan Adams as he was leaving.
 He literally had to help me up off the floor while I gaped and sputtered.)